Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] Remove zoom functionality from the personalized pieces section
 - [x] In the mobile view, in the personalized pieces carousel, remove the bottom navigation and make it auto-scroll.
 Keep the arrows
 - [x] On the cart page, the product image is stretched. ![alt text](image-8.png)
+- [ ] Product image zoom issue.
+- [ ] Add instagram icon in social share.
+- [ ] On the all collections page, it is only showing the first 20 products.
+Once we scroll, it should fetch more products.